Human Subjects Research and Marine Corps Institutional Review Board

 The protection of the rights and welfare of research volunteers is an acknowledged and accepted Command responsibility.
-Any research sponsored by EDCOM must be in compliance with USMC procedures and federal law regarding human subjects research.
-Methods involving gathering information from/about people may be required to undergo review by the Marine Corps’ Institutional Review Board (IRB) and/or undergo other review processes.
+Any research conducted at or sponsored by MCU must be in compliance with Marine Corps procedures and federal law regarding human subjects research.
+Methods involving gathering information from/about people may be required to undergo review by the Marine Corps’ Institutional Review Board (IRB) and/or other review processes.

-Any EDCOM students, faculty, or staff should contact EDCOM’s IRB representative Kate Kuehn early in the planning phase if they are considering research involving:
+Any MCU students, faculty, or staff should contact MCU’s IRB Vice Chair early in the planning phase if they are considering research involving:

-For students with specialized research design needs, MCU will make an effort to link them to internal and external Marine Corps scholars/scientists who can assist them on an individual basis.
-This support is provided through a network of scholars/scientists in LCSC, CAOCL, and IRAP.
+For students with specialized research design needs, such as survey or interview protocols or use of qualitative and statistical analysis tools, MCU will attempt to link them to internal and external Marine Corps scholars/scientists who can assist them on an individual basis.
+This support is provided through a network of volunteer scholars/scientists in MCU and not all types of expertise may be available at a particular point in time.
 For more information, contact MCU_ResearchResources@usmcu.edu.